caligian/doom-evim/README.md

 ### Downloading the release
 Please avoid cloning the repo and use the releases instead.
+Unzip the file downloaded and copy it as ~/.config/nvim and follow the steps given below.

 ### Basic requirements
 1. [neovim >= 0.5](https://github.com/neovim/neovim/wiki/Installing-Neovim).
 Please use any gui client for a better experience.